instana/ruby-sensor/Tracing.md

 # Tracing

+Tracing with Instana is automatic but if you want even more visibility into custom code or some in-house component, you can use the following API to report additional trace data to Instana.

 # The API

 The Instana Ruby gem provides a simple to use API to trace any arbitrary part of your application.